yours-org/yours-wallet/docs/usb-key-security.md

 ### Rotate ("Lost this stick?" or "I think a stick was copied")

-Generates a new `M`, runs the re-key routine, rewraps the new `M` under every remaining stick's secret, shows a new recovery code (typed back).
+Generates a new `M`, writes a **new secret** to the chosen drive (even one that already carries a key file: a rotation that kept the drive secret would still match any copy of the old file), runs the re-key routine, wraps the new `M` under it, shows a new recovery code (typed back), and erases the old-key backup folders from every drive it can reach.
+Consequence: any other wallet or Chrome profile that shared that drive must add it again.
 Copy is explicit: rotation protects **future** storage from a copied stick.
 An attacker who already holds a copy of the stick file **and** a storage dump from before rotation can still decrypt that dump with the password.
 If both are suspected, sweep to a new seed.

 ### Lost every stick, or just not carrying it